Luke Hurley

 Luke Hurley (born 31 August 1957) is an independent New Zealand guitarist and singer-songwriter, who works mostly outside the confines of the music industry.
-He was born in Kenya, and later moved with his family to Gore in Southland, New Zealand when aged 12.
+He was born in Kenya, and moved with his family to Gore in Southland, New Zealand when aged 12.
 He achieved a degree of early success on student radio with the song "Mona Lisa" in the early 1980s at University of Otago in Dunedin.

 Growing up in Kenya and Zanzibar exposed Luke to Arabic, African and Indian styles of music which have influenced him to this day.
 Mississippi John Hurt was also an influence.
 Luke's current style of playing has also been described as "Indian tabla meets Irish rock".
 Another comparison with singer-songwriters might be with Bruce Cockburn and Ron Sexsmith who are also prolific but outside the commercial mainstream.

 His song "Albatross" is one of many much loved show stoppers in his 25+ years worth of repertoire.
-His idiosyncratic but perceptive songs are admired by many and in demand for recording by other artists such as Tracie De Jong who has recorded his "Fait Accompli" song.
+His idiosyncratic but perceptive songs are admired by many and in demand for recording by other artists such as Tracie De Jong who has recorded his "Fait Accompli".

 He is now based in Auckland, and has toured with artists such as Michelle Shocked and Marianne Faithfull but is more likely to be found at fringe festivals or even busking.
 He has self recorded the equivalent of about 8 albums since the early 1980s.
-The most recent, High Risk features 17 songs recorded at some of Aucklands best sound studios.
+The most recent, High Risk, features 17 songs recorded at some of Auckland's best sound studios.
 It was engineered by Steve Garden and mastered by Chris Chetland at Kog Studio.
 The album was reviewed by Liz Barry who said it "...captivates the listener with gentle melodies, exquisite guitar technique and simple yet sometimes complex rhythms."

 High Risk was released in 2000 and is perhaps the most well recorded example of Luke's capabilities.
 High Risk was strongly supported by Dr Greg Finucane (Neuropsychiatrist) who is credited as Executive Producer and who was also a member of two bands 'The Clear' and 'Thin Red Line' previously.
 High Risk took 4 years to record and complete.
 As relayed in an interview with Andrew Dubber, Luke described the album as part of his recovery process from depression.
 The album is named High Risk because for many of the people who supported the project it was a high risk as to whether it would succeed.